This post may contain affiliate links. Please see my disclosure policy for details.

 Well, there are a couple of transport options that run from Vilnius to Trakai that are cheap, easy and convenient.

 I found the public transport in Lithuania amazingly efficient.
 The booking sites are in English, you can pay online and you get your e-tickets instantly.
-So, you shouldn’t have any troubles booking or finding how to get to your destination.
+So, you shouldn’t have any trouble booking or finding how to get to your destination.

 But, if you need an extra helping hand with timings and directions, I’d recommend the transport options on Google Maps or download the Trafi App – it’s hugely popular in Lithuania and will give you directions for your journey.